polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 In the above example we are creating an _"info"_ type of log entry, and the _"Something important happened"_ will become the item's sub-type, while the **[what]** and **[importance]** parts becomes meta data associated with your log entry.
 If you execute the above Hyperlambda using your dashboard's _"Eval"_ component you can see your log entry in your _"Log"_ component at the top afterwards.
-There exists 4 types of log entries you can create by default.
+There are 4 types of log entries you can create by default.

 * __[log.debug]__ - These are debug log entries intended for helping you debug your modules and components
 * __[log.info]__ - These are information types of entries providing information about important things occurring in your system
 * __[log.error]__ - These are errors and logs when an error occurs in your system
 * __[log.fatal]__ - These are fatal errors that prevents your system from working correctly

+## Configuring logging

 Your server has a _"log level"_ setting that decides how much it should log.
 This is an incrementally increasing value starting at _"debug"_ and ending at _"off"_.
 The latter implying logging is turned off.